Olga of Kiev: Drevlian Uprising

 Olga sent another message to the Drevlians, this time ordering them to "prepare great quantities of mead in the city where you killed my husband, that I may weep over his grave and hold a funeral feast for him."
 When Olga and a small group of attendants arrived at Igor's tomb, she did indeed weep and hold a funeral feast.
 The Drevlians sat down to join them and began to drink heavily.
 When the Drevlians were drunk, she ordered her followers to kill them, "and went about herself egging on her retinue to the massacre of the Drevlians."
 According to the Primary Chronicle, five thousand Drevlians were killed on this night, but Olga returned to Kiev to prepare an army to finish off the survivors.

 The initial conflict between the armies of the two nations went very well for the forces of Kievan Rus', who won the battle handily and drove the survivors back into their cities.
 Olga then led her army to Iskorosten (what is today Korosten), the city where her husband had been slain, and laid siege to the city.
-The siege lasted for a year without success when Olga thought of a plan to trick the Drevlians.
+The siege lasted for a year without success, when Olga thought of a plan to trick the Drevlians.
 She sent them a message: "Why do you persist in holding out?
 All your cities have surrendered to me and submitted to tribute, so that the inhabitants now cultivate their fields and their lands in peace.
-But you had rather die of hunger, without submitting to tribute."
+But you had rather die of hunger, without submitting to tribute." (line 6454).

 The Drevlians responded that they would submit to tribute, but that they were afraid she was still intent on avenging her husband.
 Olga answered that the murder of the messengers sent to Kiev, as well as the events of the feast night, had been enough for her.
 She then asked them for a small request: "Give me three pigeons ... and three sparrows from each house."
 The Drevlians rejoiced at the prospect of the siege ending for so small a price, and did as she asked.

 Olga then instructed her army to attach a piece of sulphur bound with small pieces of cloth to each bird.
 At nightfall, Olga told her soldiers to set the pieces aflame and release the birds.
 They returned to their nests within the city, which subsequently set the city ablaze.
 As the Primary Chronicle tells it: "There was not a house that was not consumed, and it was impossible to extinguish the flames, because all the houses caught fire at once."
 As the people fled the burning city, Olga ordered her soldiers to catch them, killing some of them and giving the others as slaves to her followers.
 She left the remnant to pay tribute.